bouvet/spring-workshop/README.md

 Now we will make use of an H2 database (in-memory-database).
 We will create an entity class to represent a table in our database.
 We will also make use of the `@Repository` annotation in an interface we will use to communicate with our database.
+Now you can remove the list of movies in the service class, and autowire the new repository interface.
+Use the repository interface to save and query to our database.

 #### Ex 4b
 View movies in our database - branch: `ex-4b`